42 Fun Facts About Washington State (the 42nd State)

 5. The longest lava tube in the continental US is in Washington.
 Ape Cave, just south of Mount St. Helens, runs about 2.5 miles underground.
 You can walk it with a headlamp and a jacket, because it stays cold all year.

 6. It has a rainforest and a desert in the same state.
-The Hoh Rain Forest on the Olympic Peninsula is the wettest spot in the contiguous US, soaking up roughly 140 inches of rain a year.
+The Hoh Rain Forest on the Olympic Peninsula is one of the wettest spots in the contiguous US, soaking up roughly 140 inches of rain a year.
 Cross the Cascades and the rain shadow turns the land into shrub steppe that gets less water than parts of Arizona.

 7. Long Beach claims the longest drivable beach in the country.
 The Long Beach Peninsula stretches 28 miles of continuous sand, billed as the world’s longest peninsula beach, and yes, you can drive on much of it.